 Live Comfortably in Retirement

-A reverse mortgage can help seniors in need of cash whose assets are mainly tied to the value of their home.
-A reverse mortgage allows homeowners who are 62 years or older to convert part of their primary home’s equity into cash that can be used to pay for living expenses, healthcare, debt, or home improvements – without having to sell the home.
+A reverse mortgage loan can help seniors in need of cash whose assets are mainly tied to the value of their home.
+A reverse mortgage loan allows homeowners who are 55 years or older to convert part of their primary home’s equity into cash that can be used to pay for living expenses, healthcare, debt, or home improvements – without having to sell the home.
 Unlike a traditional mortgage, you will receive money from a lender instead of making monthly payments.

-With a reverse mortgage, owners will continue to keep title and control of their home.
+With a reverse mortgage loan, owners will continue to keep title and control of their home.
 They can occupy the home provided they are able to cover maintenance, insurance, and property taxes.
 The loan becomes due and payable when the owners decide to move out, sell the home, or do not meet the loan obligations.
 In the event of death, the owners’ heirs would assume responsibility for the loan.

 - Homeowner keeps full title and control of home

 - Receive funds as lump sum, fixed monthly payment, or line of credit